netspeak/netspeak-client-web/README.md

 ## Deploy

 If all tests pass, you can deploy your updated build.
-Simply copy the contents of the build (the files in `build/<build name>/`) to the `master` branch, push and GitHub pages will take care of the rest and update the website in a few seconds.
+Copy the contents of the build (the files in `build/<build name>/`) to the `master` branch of [`netspeak.github.io`](https://github.com/netspeak/netspeak.github.io) project and push.
+GitHub pages will take care of the rest and update the website in a few seconds.

 __You changes will then be out there for the world to see, so make sure that everything is working correctly.__